LAW 3531 - Contract Law: Selected Issues

 General Course Information

-Course Code LAW 3531 Course Contract Law: Selected Issues Coordinating Unit Adelaide Law School Term Semester 1 Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites LAW 1503 or LAW 1510 Incompatible LAW 2117 Course Description This course will examine recent developments and emerging issues in the law of contract.
-Possible topics will include: autonomous smart contracts and the blockchain, contractual renegotiation, obligations of good faith and fair dealing, comic contracting; requirements to disclose information in pre-contractual negotiations; standard form contracting and the consumer law; the use of exclusion and indemnity clauses; internationalisation; illegality and public policy; digital contracting; approaches to contractual interpretation; unconscionability and financial transactions; implying terms; and more.
+Course Code LAW 3531 Course Contract Law: Selected Issues Coordinating Unit Adelaide Law School Term Semester 2 Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites LAW 1503 or LAW 1510 Incompatible LAW 2117 Restrictions Available to LLB and B.Criminology with B.Laws and BArts Advanced with B.Laws students only Course Description This course will examine recent developments and emerging issues in the law of contract.
+Possible topics will include: autonomous smart contracts and the block chain, contractual renegotiation, obligations of good faith and fair dealing, comic contracting; requirements to disclose information in pre-contractual negotiations; standard form contracting and the consumer law; the use of exclusion and indemnity clauses; internationalisation; illegality and public policy; digital contracting; approaches to contractual interpretation; unconscionability and financial transactions; implying terms; and more.

 Course Coordinator: Dr Mark GiancasproName: Dr Mark Giancaspro

 Telephone: (08) 8313 0879 (work)